Skateboardb/burger/README.md

 ## Overview

-This here is a burger logger crafted using MySQL, Node, Express, and Handlebars, following the MVC design pattern.
+This burger logger was hand-crafted using MySQL, Node, Express, and Handlebars, following the MVC design pattern.

 ![Image](public/assets/img/king-burger.png)